A Pseudo-Metric between Probability Distributions based on Depth-Trimmed Regions: DISCUSSION

-Leveraging the notion of statistical data depth function, two novel pseudo-metrics between multivariate probability distributions were introduced.
-They meet the requirements we stated at the beginning.
-They inherit geometrical properties of data depth through affine transformation as well as parametric convergence rates growing sublinearly with the dimension $d$.\\ Overall, this framework exhibits an inherent versatility due to the existence of numerous data depths variants, and enjoys much more interpretability than other definitions.
-The linear approximation of $DR_{p,\varepsilon}$ and the robustness observed in numerical experiments make it particularly suitable for a large spectrum of applications.
-Future work will concern its applications to generative adversarial neural networks, clustering or information retrieval.
-Besides, robustness is certainly a feature that would deserve to be investigated theoretically, whether it be under the lense of contaminated data or of the heavy-tail distributions.
+Leveraging the notion of statistical data depth function, a novel pseudo-metric between multivariate probability distributions---that meets the aforementioned requirements---was introduced.
+The developed framework exhibits inherent versatility due to numerous data depth variants.
+The linear approximation algorithm and the robustness property make $DR_{p,\varepsilon}$ a promising tool for a large spectrum of applications beyond clustering and NLG, e.g. in generative adversarial networks (GANs) or information retrieval.
+Moreover, recent works extending the notion of data depth to further types of data such as functional and time-series data~\citep{NietoRB16,gibels2018general}, directional (or spherical) data~\citep{ley2014}, random matrices~\citep{paindaveine2018}, curves (or paths) data~\citep{lafaye2020}, and random sets~\citep{CascosLM21} shall allow for the use of the proposed pseudo-metric for a wide range of applications.